sematext/docs/docs/logs/reduce-costs-with-pipelines.md

 Log [pipelines](../logs/pipelines) offer a range of [processors](../logs/processors-overview) designed to improve signal to noise ratio in your logs, help you derive more value from logs both business and IT.
 Decreasing daily log volume subsequently leads to lower costs.
 Below are several strategies for using log pipelines effectively for cost-saving purposes.

-**Note:** Be sure to check out [Recommended Logs Plans](../logs/recommended-log-plans) to ensure you’re using the most cost-effective plan for your logs in Sematext.
+**Note:** Be sure to check out [Plan Recommendations](../logs/plan-recommendations) to ensure you’re using the most cost-effective plan for your logs in Sematext.

 Let's consider a scenario where we have a Logs App that is receiving query response logs from a database, resulting in a lengthy message field.